Klebert-Engineering/simfil/docs/simfil-dev-guide.md

 ## Parser, tokens, and AST

 Simfil uses a Pratt-style parser on top of an explicit token stream.
-The tokenizer in `token.cpp` first converts the input into a sequence of `Token` structures, each holding a `Type` (such as `WORD`, `INT`, `OP_ADD`, `OP_AND`, `WILDCARD`), an optional `value` for literals, and the character offsets (`begin`, `end`) in the original source string.
-These offsets are preserved throughout parsing and later attached to expressions via `Expr`’s `sourceLocation`, which is in turn used by the diagnostics machinery to highlight problematic subexpressions.
+The tokenizer in `token.cpp` converts the input into `Token` structures carrying a type (`WORD`, `INT`, `OP_ADD`, …), optional literal, and the character offsets (`begin`, `end`).
+These spans are attached to expressions and later surface in diagnostics.

-The parser, implemented in `parser.cpp`, organises parsing logic around prefix and infix “parselets” declared in `expression-patterns.h`.
-Each parselet is responsible for recognising a syntactic construct at a particular precedence level and for constructing an appropriate `Expr` node.
-The central routine `Parser::parsePrecedence` performs the familiar Pratt loop: it consumes a prefix expression using the prefix parselet for the current token, and then repeatedly looks for infix parselets with higher precedence to extend the left-hand side.
+Prefix and infix parselets in `expression-patterns.h` map tokens to `Expr` nodes and encode precedence/associativity. `Parser::parsePrecedence` walks the stream, chaining parselets until no higher-precedence infix applies.

 ```mermaid
 flowchart LR